yalefresne/cartel/react-web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Important
-Add the firebase credentials to a .env file at the root of this react-app.
+Add the firebase credentials to a .env file at the root of this Project.

 ## Available Scripts